ray-project/ray/doc/source/rllib/rllib-learner.rst

          - |pytorch| |tensorflow|

-Basic Usage
+Basic usage
 ===========

-Use the `LearnerGroup` utility to interact with multiple learners.
+Use the :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup` utility to interact with multiple learners.

 Construction
 ------------

-If you enable the `RLModule`
-and `Learner` APIs via the RLlib algorithm config, then `Algorithm` constructs a `LearnerGroup` for you, but if you’re using these APIs standalone, you can construct the `LearnerGroup` as follows.
+If you enable the :ref:`RLModule <rlmodule-guide>` and :py:class:`~ray.rllib.core.learner.learner.Learner` APIs via the :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig`, then calling :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.build` constructs a :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup` for you, but if you’re using these APIs standalone, you can construct the :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup` as follows.

 .. testcode::
     :hide: